I have done three major solo outback trips now. There would have been more except for lockdowns!

 - You don’t need a huge 4wd to travel the outback.
 I did it in my Suzuki Vitara, which was another talking point.
 Everyone remembered the little Zook with the woman on her own driving.
 People would come up to me and tell me they’d seen me at a previous stop and start talking.

 - Know your equipment.
 For some reason the fan belt on the car loosened every day, which meant I had to tighten it every morning.
 Lucky I listened to Doc when he showed me how to do it.
 I learned I could do that too, and check for other problems with the car.
 I think I even started talking like a mechanic towards the end

 - I’m turning into a bloke.
-I stopped off at the Claytons campground on the way up the Birdsville Track.
+On the Birdsville Track I stopped off at the Claytons campground.
 There was a big pool with a bore that you could turn on to fill the pool to soak in, but when I turned it on cold water came out.
 Not being interested in a cold bath I turned it off and continued up to the next camping spot.
 I should have read the instructions – let it run for a couple of minutes while the hot water comes up from underground!
-I could have had it all to myself that night
+I could have had it all myself that night

 - The desert is beautiful